Here you can find a wealth of historical information, documents and photographs all relating to Faringdon and its

-Most of the images on this website are scanned from the original photographs given to the society and stored in the society’s archives.
+The photographs on this website are scanned from the original photographs given to the society and stored in the society’s archives.
 Amongst them are large collections donated by Brian Brady, Colin Franklin, and Raymond Hutt.
 Some of the text has been copied and freely adapted from: The Changing Faces of Faringdon and Surrounding Villages – Book 1 (now out of print) and some extracts from Books 2 & 3.
 By members of the society: Rosemary Church, Jim Brown, Millie Bryan and Beryl Newman.
 Robert Boyd Publications.
 You are welcome to download and look at all the information presented on this website but please do not copy, reproduce, republish, download, post, broadcast, transmit, adapt, alter, create a derivative work or otherwise use any content from this website in any way without first contacting the society.